 Home | What's New | Events & Meetings | Contact

-The April 2026 community newsletter published by John Mack, a former Newtown Township Supervisor, summarizes key local government issues.
-Highlights include:
+The May 2026 community newsletter published by John Mack, a former Newtown Township Supervisor, summarizes key local government issues.
+Here is a short summary of the key topics covered iin this issue:

 Most Popular Stories in 2025